Consistent Sampling and Simulation: Molecular Dynamics with Energy-Based Diffusion Models: Introduction

-Our main contributions in this work are as follows: \begin{enumerate} \item We show how to regularize the energy of diffusion models using the Fokker-Planck equation, enabling consistent molecular dynamics simulations alongside traditional sampling. \item We demonstrate that training on a small sub-interval of the diffusion process suffices for stable simulation.
-By combining this with smaller models trained on complementary intervals, we achieve efficient training and inference without sacrificing sampling performance. \item We develop a state-of-the-art transferrable Boltzmann emulator for dipeptides capable of high-quality independent sampling and consistent simulation. \end{enumerate}
+Our main contributions in this work are as follows: \begin{enumerate}[leftmargin=26pt] \item We include a Fokker--Planck-based regularization when training energy-based diffusion models, which substantially improves simulation stability and enforces consistency between diffusion sampling and molecular dynamics simulations recovered from the learned forces.
+This enables accurate sampling and simulation of fast-folding proteins such as Chignolin and BBA. \item We show that training on a small sub-interval of the diffusion time suffices for stable simulation.
+Combining this with smaller models trained on complementary intervals can yield more efficient training and inference while preserving high sampling quality. \item We develop a state-of-the-art transferable Boltzmann emulator for dipeptides capable of fast high-quality independent sampling, and consistent long-time simulation. \end{enumerate}